Quinn-Skin/Quinn-Skin-App/README.md

 - **Scope:** The main feature for Quinn is to provide product recommendations.
 Currently, it will present the recommended product one at a time.
 We hope to expand it to offer an entire three-product routine all at once in the future without having users taking the survey over and over again.
 And add the features mentioned in the mobile section above.

 ## Product Spec
-### 1. User Stories (Required and Optional)
+### 1. User Stories

 **Required Must-have Stories**

 * About page explaining what Quinn is and the process of using it
-* A simple five-question survey where users select answers (no written reponse and sharing personal information required)
+* A simple five-question survey where users select answers (no written response and sharing personal information required)
 * A recommended product page, including product name, description, price, image and a link to view on product e-commerce site
-* Go back to take the survey button for users to search fo more products
+* Go back to take the survey button for users to search for more products

 **Optional Nice-to-have Stories**

 * create a user profile and login/logout function
-* add product reviews for the recommended products to keep users longers within the Quinn App instead of diverting to other site for product information
+* add product reviews for the recommended products to keep users longers within the Quinn App instead of diverting to other sites for product information
-* output multiple recommended products all at once to create a skincare regimin for users
+* output multiple recommended products all at once to create a skincare regimen for users
-* a skin diary -- a caleder and upload selfie function where users could use it to track their skin changes
+* a skin diary -- a calendar and upload selfie function where users could use it to track their skin changes
-* social sharing function which allows users to share the recommended products to their own circle
+* social sharing function which allows users to share the recommended products to their circles

 ### 2. Screen Archetypes

-* Login
-* Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-   * ...
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * Upon selecting music choice users matched and message screen opens
-* Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+* About Quinn - the introduction of Quinn Skin
+* Survey screens - one question per question for five in total
+   * users select either one or multiple answers based on the questions by tabbing the screen
+* Product recommendation screen - provides product details
+   * the recommender model will offer a relevant product based on the survey
+   * user then can click on retake the survey button to go back

 ### 3. Navigation

-**Tab Navigation** (Tab to Screen)
+**Tab Navigation**

-* Music selection
+* Survey selection
-* Profile
-* Settings

-Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)
+* Navigating to the next question
+* Take the survey again
+* Visit product details link directs users t the e-commerce site

-**Flow Navigation** (Screen to Screen)
+**Flow Navigation**
-* Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
-* Settings -> Toggle settings
+* Introducing Quinn and how the process works
+* Taking the five-question survey
+* Providing a recommended product
+* retaking the survey if needed OR leave the app

 ## Wireframes
 <img src="http://g.recordit.co/wH3ZriSZws.gif" width=800><br>